 Here are some tips for you to optimize CPS.

 1. Amazon SEM + SEO strategy

-However after a while, you have invested in SEM, probably the product has become a star in the spotlight thanks to a huge amount of review, high CTR, and CR.
+However after a while, you have invested in SEM, and probably the product has become a star in the spotlight thanks to a huge amount of reviews, high CTR, and CR.
 Thus, SEO ranking naturally goes up, and at this moment whether to appear SEM and SEO both the same product information and images on the same search result is a time to make a call.
 The reason is even without SEM, SEO can play a role in maintaining the transactions, so it might be wasting SEM dollars in terms of a single view of the product unless you have other marketing purposes, such as seasonal promotion.
-For the purpose to lower cost and maintain a profit margin, I suggest you could shift this ad budget to the other product.
+For the purpose to lower costs and maintain a profit margin, I suggest you could shift this ad budget to the other product.

-2. Amazon sponsored brand
+2. The Amazon sponsored brand

-3. Amazon DSP
+3. The Amazon DSP

 4. Amazon attribution

-- Subscribe Easy2Digital Youtube channel.
+- Subscribe to my channel and turn on the notification bell Easy2Digital Youtube channel.

-- Follow Easy2Digital Facebook page
+- Follow and like my page Easy2Digital Facebook page

 - Share the article to your social network with the hashtag #easy2digital

 - Buy products with Easy2Digital 10% OFF Discount code (Easy2DigitalNewBuyers2021)